mrbru12/stopwatch.nvim/README.md

 # stopwatch.nvim ⏱️

-Extremely simple plugin for keeping track of how much time has passed since you started your current instance of Neovim.
+An extremely simple plugin to keep track of how much time has passed since you started your current instance of Neovim.
-The elapsed time is displayed on the "HOUR:MINUTE" format, without the SECONDS, because I find them kinda distracting.
+The elapsed time is formatted as "HOUR:MINUTE", without the SECONDS, because I find them a bit distracting.

 ## Installation